 2. Slowly add most of the boiling water to the cornmeal mixture until it holds together.
 You may not need the whole cup.

 3. Heat about a teaspoon or two of butter in a cast iron pan on medium-low heat.
 You want to coat the pan.

 3. Use your hands to press the cornmeal mixture together and make little cakes.
 (You can see in the photo below how this mixture needs to be press together by hand.)

 4. Place the cakes in pan and cook until golden brown.

 Hoecakes are called Johnnycakes in the northern United States – particularly in Connecticut and New England.
 Some recipes for Johnnycakes include flour and milk.

 This article was posted on Tuesday, January 15th, 2013 at 1:08 pm and is filed under American Cuisine, Breakfast and Brunch, Countries & Cultures, Cuisine, Hoecakes, Johnny Cakes, Lunch, Native American Indian, Recipes of the World, Side Dishes, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.